-In today’s FAQ video, we answer the question “Why does my lower back hurt when I run?”.
-Watch below to hear our answer and leave any questions you may have in the comments section below.
+In today’s FAQ video, we answer the question “Why do I have lower back pain when I run?”
+Watch the video below to learn what’s behind your pain.
+Leave any questions you may have in the comments section below.

-If you are dealing with lower back pain and would like to know how we can help, call us at (512) 693-8849.
+If you are dealing with lower back pain and would like to know how we can help, call or text us at (512) 693-8849.

 Why does my lower back hurt when I run?

 They do it like almost excessively, right?
-Because that’s the way they’re supposed to to present yourself with a nice upright posture.
-So they run like that and they typically have really tight hip flexors and their low backs are very tight while sitting.
+Because that’s the way they think they’re supposed to—to present yourself with a nice upright posture.
+So they run like that, and they typically have really tight hip flexors, and their low backs are very tight while sitting.

 They are always asking me questions like, “Why am I sitting?
 What are you doing?”
 Well, you’re supposed to arch your back.
 When you put your hand at their backs, patients would say “Hey, stop being creepy.
 I came here for my big toe.”

 But I see that a lot.
 Usually my female patients who have just really significant low back problems complain a lot.
 When they hold that position, they take a lot of force.
 And when they run, it’s kind of a jarring kind of look.
 It’s not a smooth, easy fluid motion.
 That’s what I see a lot of in our clinic.